PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 metadata, artifact-policy, core, pass-efficiency, and architecture selection passed with `212 passed`.

+The ordered layout-recovery-prefix checkpoint passed its focused ordering, runner-ownership, SPP, NDHWC Concat, and NHWC/NCHW channel-shuffle selection with `68 passed`.
+A sequential quantization/evaluation/coverage integration smoke passed with `1 passed`.
+The complete architecture selection passed with `128 passed`; the combined artifact-metadata, artifact-policy, core, pass- efficiency, and architecture selection passed with `213 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The